tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 # **Introduction**

-This tutorial is intended for developers who wish to extend TensorFlow to support a new device for the current TensorFlow stack through Modular TensorFlow.
+This tutorial is intended for those developers who want to extend TensorFlow to support a new device for the current TensorFlow runtime stack through Modular TensorFlow interface.
 Plugin provides a decoupled way to add a new device to TensorFlow and has benefits:

   -  Simpler process: Does not have to add a new build toolchain to TensorFlow